-Access at CANDI BOROBUDUR
+Access at the BOROBUDUR

-Visitors with Visual Impairment are allowed to touch the reliefs and statues when wearing gloves, which we provide.
+Visitors with visual impairment are allowed to touch the reliefs and statues when wearing gloves, which we provide.
 The Conservation Agency owns a 1×1 meter replica of the Borobudur that can be visited on request.

-Access at CANDI MENDUT
+Access at MENDUT

 The small temple complex and its surroundings can be explored easily.
 The upper level of the temple is again more difficult to reach, and since the chamber is empty, it is actually nicer to enjoy its beauty from the ground level.

-Access at PRAMBANAN
+Access at the PRAMBANAN

+Once on the central courtyard it is easy to stroll around between the impressive temple buildings towering above the visitor.
 Visitors with visual impairment are allowed to palpate the reliefs with gloves.

-Access at CANDI SEWU
+Access at SEWU

-Access at CANDI PLAOSAN
+Access at PLAOSAN

 Access at RATU BOKO